JackDougherty/jack-site/_pages/dataviz/index.md

 No class (Thanksgiving break)

 ### Tues 30 Nov
+- Overview of Learning Goal #11: Transform Your Map Data
+	- Identify and find GeoJSON boundary data
+	- Edit GeoJSON data
+	- Join CSV and GeoJSON data
+- Start reading HODV Chapter 13 <https://handsondataviz.org/transform.html>

 ### Thur 2 Dec
+- Prep for Transform Data quiz, to be taken during any 2-hour period from Sun 5 Dec at 12 noon to Tues 7 Dec at 2pm, on [Moodle](https://moodle.trincoll.edu)

 ### Tues 7 Dec
+- Overview of Learning Goal #12: Detect Lies and Reduce Bias
+	- How to Lie with Charts
+	- How to Lie with Maps
+	- Recognize and Reduce Data Bias
+	- Recognize and Reduce Spatial Bias
+- Start reading HODV Chapter 14 <https://handsondataviz.org/detect.html>
+- Assign Build Stages 5 and 6 for expert review, due TBA

 ### Thur 9 Dec
+- Prep for Detect Lies and Bias quiz, to be taken during any 2-hour period from Sun 12 Dec at 12 noon to Tues 14 Dec at 2pm, on [Moodle](https://moodle.trincoll.edu)
+- Prep for final presentations with expert reviewers

 ### Tues 14 Dec
+- Review Detect Lies and Bias quiz
+- Course wrap-up

 ### Mon 20 Dec
 - Final presentations with guest experts to be assigned during 9am-12pm exam slot, or individual students may voluntarily agree to earlier time slots.